Your Financial Aid Opportunities

 Drexel RaiseMe Scholarship Opportunity

 Prospective students can also get a head start on building eligibility for Drexel scholarship funding through RaiseMe.
-By creating a RaiseMe account, high school students track their accomplishments in and out of the classroom, earning micro-scholarships by reaching certain benchmarks.
+By creating a RaiseMe account, high school and community college students track their accomplishments in and out of the classroom, earning micro-scholarships by reaching certain benchmarks.
 If admitted to Drexel, the accumulated scholarship eligibility will be included in the student's financial aid package.
 For more details, visit the Drexel RaiseMe website.

 Federal Work-Study is a program that allows students to earn money while working part-time at Drexel.
 Eligibility is based on a student's financial need and requires that the student complete a Free Application for Federal Student Aid (FAFSA).
 You can learn more on the Federal Work-Study page.

 The federal government offers loan options to students and their parents with a variety of beneficial repayment terms.
 Certain loan programs are based on the family's financial need.
 A FAFSA must be completed to be considered for these loans.
 You can learn more on the Loan Options page.

 Benefits for Veterans